DarkMechanikum/Advanced_Database_Concepts_Assignment/README.md

 # Phase 3

 ## The results of the development are present in this repository, please see the /src directory for source files
+In order to run the application, docker engine and docker compose plugin must be installed.
+To build and run the application, simply run the build.sh bash script.

 # Phase 4